Zest Score — Your Retirement Readiness Score for Canada

 The question: Does your plan consistently meet your desired lifestyle spending — every year?

 A plan can technically survive while still having years where you can't afford what you planned.
-This pillar measures what percentage of your desired spending is actually met across all retirement years — no gaps, no shortfalls.
+This pillar measures what percentage of your desired spending is actually met across all retirement years — the closer to meeting your full target every year, with no gaps or shortfalls, the more of these 20 points you earn.

 What to do if this pillar is low:

-• Review your three spending phases (go-go / slow-go / no-go) — most retirees overestimate Quiet Years spending
+- Review your three spending phases (active / moderate / quiet) — most retirees overestimate Quiet Years spending

 🚦 The Gatekeeper Rule